GoutomRoy64/AssistAI_Robot_With_RaspberryPi/README.md

 Interruptible Speech: The robot can be interrupted mid-sentence with a stop command.

-Servo Control: Integrates with an Arduino to control servos for physical movements corresponding to the animated face's state.
+Servo Control: Integrates with an Arduino to control servos for physical gestures like waving and thinking.

 Modular Codebase: The project is organized into logical modules for easy understanding and modification.